* This is the Professional Version. *

 Cardiac catheterization, indicated only for perioperative assessment of coronary artery disease (CAD) before surgical repair, can confirm elevated LA and pulmonary artery pressures, mitral gradient and valve area.

-The natural history of MS varies, but the interval between onset of symptoms and severe disability is about 7 to 9 yr.
-Outcome is affected by the patient’s preprocedural age and functional status, pulmonary hypertension, and degree of MR. Symptomatic results of balloon or surgical commissurotomy are equivalent in patients with valves that are not calcified.
+The natural history of mitral stenosis varies, but the interval between onset of symptoms and severe disability is about 7 to 9 yr.
+Outcome is affected by the patient’s preprocedural age and functional status, pulmonary hypertension, and degree of mitral regurgitation.
+Symptomatic results of balloon or surgical commissurotomy are equivalent in patients with valves that are not calcified.
 However, after a variable period of time, function deteriorates in most patients due to restenosis, and valve replacement may become necessary.
-Risk factors for death are AF and pulmonary hypertension.
+Risk factors for death are atrial fibrillation and pulmonary hypertension.
 Cause of death is most commonly heart failure or pulmonary or cerebrovascular embolism.

 Asymptomatic patients require no treatment other than appropriate prophylaxis against rheumatic fever recurrence.

 Mildly symptomatic patients usually respond to diuretics and, if sinus tachycardia or AF is present, to beta-blockers or calcium channel blockers, which can control ventricular rate.

 Anticoagulants are indicated to prevent thromboembolism if patients have or have had AF, embolism, or a left atrial clot.
 Anticoagulation may also be considered in the presence of dense spontaneous contrast or an enlarged left atrium (M-mode diameter > 50 mm).
 All patients should be encouraged to continue at least low levels of physical exercise despite exertional dyspnea.